High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Introduction

+Given a time-stepping technique, a standard approach to adapt the method to the incompressible Navier--Stokes equations is by means of projections.
+The primary example of this technique, and most famous projection method for the incompressible Navier--Stokes equations is the Chorin's projection method, proposed by Chorin \cite{Chorin1968,Chorin1969} and T\'emam \cite{Temam1969}.
 The study of the temporal order of the Chorin's projection method was considered in \cite{Shen1992} and \cite{Rannacher1991} and it revealed order 1 in time for the velocity and only $\frac{1}{2}$ for the pressure.
-Such loss of order in time for the pressure has been analysed for projection methods for Stokes and Navier-Stokes equations, \cite{guermond06aoo}, and there are various ways to add correction terms and restore the full order.
+Such loss of order in time for the pressure is well known and has been analysed for projection methods for Stokes and Navier--Stokes equations.
+Remedies to restore the full time order are also known in the literature, \cite{guermond06aoo}.

-We instead choose a different strategy.
-We first semi-discretize in space, taking care of boundary conditions, and then apply the exponential integrators and perform projections at the space-discrete level.
-To define the appropriate semi-discretization of the convection, we make use of the assumption \eqref{interpexp}.
-We start with a time-dependent spectral element space-representation of the numerical solution taking care of boundary conditions.
-The space-discrete numerical approximations of the Navier-Stokes velocity and pressure solve a system of index 2 algebraic equations with linear constraints.
-These semi-discrete equations are described by the usual semi-discrete divergence operator, a corresponding Lagrangian multiplier representing the discrete pressure, and the usual discretization of the linear diffusion operator.
-The discrete nonlinear convection $C(U)$ is assumed to have the property that for any two approximations of the numerical solution $\glb{U}$ and $U_n$, \eqref{interpexp} holds with $V=\glb{U}$ and $U=U_n$.

-We then eliminate the Lagrangian multiplier from the discrete equations and apply the semi-Lagrangian exponential integrators to the resulting system of unconstrained ordinary differential equations, ensuring incompressibility in two different ways described in \autoref{section:methods}.
+In this paper we choose the following strategy.
+We first semi-discretize in space, taking care of boundary conditions, then project the equations at the space discrete level and eliminate the Lagrangian multipliers, and obtain a system of ordinary differential equations (ODEs).
+Finally we apply the exponential integrators to the resulting system of ordinary differential equations.
+The exponentials of the pure convection operators are approximated by computing characteristics and subsequent interpolation as in \eqref{interpexp}.
+We ensure incompressibility in two different ways described in \autoref{section:methods} and \ref{projDIRKCFNS:sec}.
 The numerical approximation of the pressure is obtained in a post-processing step.